aerickt/steno-dictionaries/README.md

 #### Movement keys, keyboard shortcuts, commands

-See [commands.json](#commandsjson) as plover-base.json contains this dictionary by default.
+See [commands.json](#commandsjson).
+Lapwing contains everything from this dictionary by default.

 #### Punctuation